LawsonDaiki/google-it-automation-with-python/configuration-management-and-the-cloud/week-two/README.md

-# Crash Course of Python - Week 2
+# Configuration Management and the Cloud - Week 2

 ## Learning Objectives